oracle/odpi/doc/src/public_functions/dpiConn.rst

     returned.

     **oracleTypeNum** -- the type of Oracle data that is to be used.
-It should be one of the values from the enumeration :ref:`dpiOracleTypeNum`.
+It should be one of the values from the enumeration :ref:`dpiOracleTypeNum<dpiOracleTypeNum>`.

     **nativeTypeNum** -- the type of native C data that is to be used.
-It should be one of the values from the enumeration :ref:`dpiNativeTypeNum`.
+It should be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

     **maxArraySize** -- the maximum number of rows that can be fetched or bound at one time from the database, or the maximum number of elements that